 Einkorn is such a wonderful ancient grain.
 It is nutrient dense and very filling.
 I love the flavor of it and how it doesn’t upset my family’s tummies.
 I have written an entire article about the benefits of using einkorn and why it is superior to other grains.

-When working with einkorn, it is best to weigh the einkorn flour.
-This is why all my einkorn recipes show measurements in grams.
 This also eliminates more dirty dishes by pouring the ingredients directly into the bowl, instead of using measuring cups and spoons.
 However, in some of my recipes the ingredients are too small to weigh, so measuring spoons are necessary.

 Benefits of Zucchini